AtomicTessellator/fhi-vibes/docs/Tutorial/4_statistical_sampling.md

 default:                       light
 ```

-[This will run a calculation for all structures found in `samples_300K/geometry.in.*`](singlepoint.md) and write the results to a `trajectory.son` file in the directory `aims_300K`.
+This will run a calculation for all structures found in `samples_300K/geometry.in.*` [as discussed earlier in the tutorial on singlepoint calculations](singlepoint.md), and write the results to a `trajectory.son` file in the directory `aims_300K`.
-CC: Tell that this is nothing else than one what discussed in Single_point calculations

 Run the calculation with